-471 Practicum in the Teaching of Spanish (4)
+471 Practicum in the Teaching of Spanish (2 or 4)

 Students learn various methods for the teaching of grammar, writing, and speaking in Spanish.
 They also serve as assistants and tutors in SPAN 111, 112, and 213.
-Prerequisite: Open to all students with SPAN 213 equivalence with advanced ability to use Spanish effectively.
+Prerequisite: By consent, but the course is primarily intended for Education students with SPAN 213 equivalence and an advanced ability to use Spanish effectively.
 Offered intermittently.